neulab/external-knowledge-codegen/README.md

+# NOTE

+Read the `asdl/lang/cpp/README.md` for information about the C++ to AST to C++ process.

+The Java to AST to Java process is quite complete.
+Go there and run `demo.py` to test it.

 # Incorporating External Knowledge through Pre-training for Natural Language to Code Generation

 This repository contains code and resources for the ACL20 paper ["Incorporating External Knowledge through Pre-training for Natural Language to Code Generation"](https://arxiv.org/abs/2004.09015).